aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/addaudioframelinked/_index.md

 ## IShapeCollection.AddAudioFrameLinked method

-Adds a new audio frame with linked audio file to the end of a collection.
+Creates a new audio frame linked to an external audio file and adds it to the end of the shape collection.

 ```csharp
 public IAudioFrame AddAudioFrameLinked(float x, float y, float width, float height, string fname)